-Face-to-face, full-time: onsite in DC, Geneva, and South Africa
+In-person, full-time: onsite in Washington, DC, Switzerland, and South Africa

 This program prepares students for a career in international, regional, and global affairs; diplomacy; nongovernmental organizations; or the Foreign Service.
 Students learn about the structure of the global political system and the possibilities and limits of multilateral diplomacy to address the most critical global issues facing the planet.